uptrace/bun-docs/docs/guide/README.md

 It is usually easier to write complex queries using Bun rather than GORM.
 Out of the box, Bun has better integration with database-specific functionality, for example, PostgreSQL arrays.
-Bun is also faster, partly because it is smaller in size.
+Bun is also faster, partly because it is smaller in size and scope.

 Bun does not support such popular GORM features like auto migrations (you can try [fixtures](fixtures.md) instead), optimizer/index/comment hints, database resolver.